Geoff Davies (footballer): Career

-Davies represented Wirral Schoolboys and was approached by Shrewsbury Town, but his father persuaded him to instead take a five-year apprenticeship as a vehicle fitter for Shell.
-He began his career as a part-time professional in English non-league football with Cheshire County League side Ellesmere Port Town, playing as a winger.
-Manager Jimmy Harris switched him to centre forward after seeing the amount of goals he scored.
+Davies represented Wirral Schoolboys and was approached by Shrewsbury Town.
+Still, his father persuaded him to instead take a five-year apprenticeship as a vehicle fitter for Shell.
+He began his career as a part-time professional in English non-League football with Cheshire County League side Ellesmere Port Town, playing as a winger.
+Manager Jimmy Harris switched him to centre forward after seeing the number of goals he scored.
 A financial crisis at Ellesmere resulted in a move to Northern Premier League side Northwich Victoria.
 He was sold on to league rivals Wigan Athletic for £800 in summer 1970.
 In 1970–71, he helped the "Latics" win the league title, scoring a total of 42 goals in all competitions, including seven hat-tricks.
 This tally included the opening goal in a 2–1 FA Cup second round victory over Peterborough United at Springfield Park.
 The win earned them a third round tie with Manchester City at Maine Road, which they lost 1–0.
 In a later interview he said that "it was a delight to be supported by the wing play of Derek Temple and Graham Oates, their service was superb.
 They had the Beckham like ability to pick me out.
 I also had through balls provided from midfield by Gordon Milne and Jim Fleming, was it any wonder I scored 42 goals that season?"
 He spent two seasons with Wigan, finishing as the club's top scorer on both occasions, scoring 28 goals in the 1971–72 campaign despite suffering with injuries.
 Bill Foulkes later told him that Manchester United had bid for him but were turned down by Wigan.

 He turned professional when he Chester in 1972.
 Davies made a total of 32 Fourth Division appearances for Chester in 1972–73, scoring five goals.
 He was signed to replace Derek Draper, but manager Ken Roberts continued to play Draper at centre-forward and Davies suffered a loss of confidence.
-He moved to Wrexham a season later, and made a total of 67 league appearances – scoring 15 goals – between 1973 and 1975.
+He moved to Wrexham a season later and made a total of 67 league appearances – scoring 15 goals – between 1973 and 1975.
 John Neal's "Dragons" finished one place and five points shy of promotion out of the Third Division in 1973–74; they also reached the quarter-finals of the FA Cup, where they were beaten only by a deflected goal from Burnley.
-They dropped to 13th place in the 1974–75 season, but won the Welsh Cup with a 5–2 aggregate victory over Cardiff City, which gave him the opportunity to play in the European Cup Winners' Cup.
+They dropped to 13th place in the 1974–75 season but won the Welsh Cup with a 5–2 aggregate victory over Cardiff City, which allowed him to play in the European Cup Winners' Cup.